 Dangerfield’s has more of an old-school NYC feel.
 The dated decor feels authentic because it’s one of the longest running clubs in the City (open since 1969).
 Some of the comedians who have come to perform include Jay Leno, Jerry Seinfeld and Chris Rock.

 Tickets or drinks?
-Cover on weekend nights, two-drink minimum nightly.
+Tickets are $20 at all shows, two-drink minimum nightly.

 The Creek and the Cave

 Don’t underestimate this under-the-radar spot in Long Island City.
 While not strictly a comedy club, it’s become a magnet for young stand-up, sketch and improv talent.

 Tickets or drinks?
 Tickets average around $5.
 Beer and snacks are cheap.

 The gay nightlife in NYC is divey, dancey and everything in between.

 This West Village spot is an emblem of the gay rights movement and lent its name to the Stonewall Riots of 1969.

 Go here if: You want to experience a little bit of history.

 This popular little West Village bar is friendly to gay, lesbian and straight folk and is consequently jam-packed on the weekends.
 Funky tchotchkes— like kites, snowflakes, stars and paper umbrellas—line the ceiling.